amirgamil/poseidon/README.md

     ```${shouldLoad ? html`<h1>Unlocked!</h1>` : html`<h1>Locked :( </h1>`}```
     (if you want to map samle handler to different paths, do `['path1', 'path2'].forEach(path => router.on(path, handler)))`
 10. Passing relevant bits of data to the handler if applicable so that components can make user of parameters/data
+11. Passing a remove call back (which is just a function in the higher component that handles removing it and updating state accordingly) from a higher order component if you want to be able to remove a current component

 ### Cool Features
 1. Self-managing components